 The data link layer has a number of specific functions it can carry out.
-These functions include
+These functions include frame contains a frame header, a payload field for holding the packet, and a frame trailer.

 - 1. Providing a well-defined service interface to the network layer. - 2.
 Dealing with transmission errors. - 3.
 Regulating the flow of data so that slow receivers are not swamped by fast senders.